iOS & Android · Case Study

 Zoom session monitored

-If the meeting is on Zoom, the app schedules it and watches live presence.
-Periodic checks keep everyone engaged.
+If the meeting is on Zoom, the app schedules it and watches live presence, with periodic checks keeping everyone genuinely engaged rather than just logged in and walked away from.

 03Attendance verified